Menu

 30 minutes: Q&A

 Margot Tracy is the manager for the MassHealth School Based Medicaid Program (SBMP).
-She has Prior to her role in SBMP, she worked in the Executive Office of Health and Human Services under the Children’s Behavioral Health Initiative (CBHI).
+Prior to her role in SBMP, she worked in the Executive Office of Health and Human Services under the Children’s Behavioral Health Initiative (CBHI).
 She holds a Masters in Public Health from the Harvard T.H.
 Chan School of Public Health..

 Emily Hall - As director of School-Based Medicaid Programs at the University of Massachusetts Chan Medical School, Ms. Hall has worked in and managed the administration of school-based Medicaid programs for Massachusetts for the past 15 years.
 She has experience in a variety of school-based Medicaid reimbursement methodologies with particular expertise in cost-based reimbursement.
 Prior to coming to UMass Chan, Ms. Hall had over 20 years of experience in the health insurance industry, as well as in health care delivery systems and hospitals and in Medicare managed care program administration.
 Ms. Hall earned her Master of Business Administration from Suffolk University and her bachelor’s degree in Political Science, Public Policy and Economics from the University of Massachusetts at Amherst.